jdevfullstack-tutorials/what-is-github/README.md

 I did not install Git for GitHub.
 I am not using Git.
 And I am not saying you should not use Git.
-But GitHub can simply be used without Git, first to simplify your workflow.
+But GitHub can simply be used without Git to simplify your workflow.

 In tech, there are so many tools for